Sparse Bayesian mass-mapping with uncertainties: local credible intervals: Abstract

 \section{Abstract}

 Until recently mass-mapping techniques for weak gravitational lensing convergence reconstruction have lacked a principled statistical framework upon which to quantify reconstruction uncertainties, without making strong assumptions of Gaussianity.
 In previous work we presented a sparse hierarchical Bayesian formalism for convergence reconstruction that addresses this shortcoming.
 Here, we draw on the concept of \textit{local credible intervals} (\textit{cf.} Bayesian error bars) as an extension of the uncertainty quantification techniques previously detailed.
 These uncertainty quantification techniques are benchmarked against those recovered \textit{via} Px-MALA \emdash a state of the art proximal Markov Chain Monte Carlo (MCMC) algorithm.
-We find that typically our recovered uncertainties are everywhere conservative, of similar magnitude and highly correlated (Pearson correlation coefficient $\geq 0.85$) with those recovered \textit{via} Px-MALA.
+We find that typically our recovered uncertainties are everywhere conservative (never underestimate the uncertainty, yet the approximation error is bounded above), of similar magnitude and highly correlated with those recovered \textit{via} Px-MALA.
 Moreover, we demonstrate an increase in computational efficiency of $\mathcal{O}(10^6)$ when using our sparse Bayesian approach over MCMC techniques.
 This computational saving is critical for the application of Bayesian uncertainty quantification to large-scale stage \rom{4} surveys such as LSST and Euclid.